Aconcagua gear list: all you need for summit success

 Double or plastic mountaineering boots (made up of a hard exterior plastic shell and an interior soft bootie) and appropriate crampons are required for a mountain of this height.

-On the summit of Aconcagua
+Peter on the summit of Aconcagua in an orange down jacket

 Atlas & Boots On the summit of Aconcagua in my down jacket